itsme-kristin/ProjectCatwalk/README.md

 **Description of the Project**

 Our Front End Capstone project was designed to emulate real life development work in a team.
-We were responsible for creating our own tickets, planning for a set of 2-day sprints and reviewing each others code before the code is merged into the master branch
+This project is a foray into **real development work** - building key components of a complex whole and integrating those with the rest of the system.
+The project offers exposure to new technical and project management challenges alongside shifting team dynamics and fewer clear-cut answers.

 **Objectives**